 If you’re considering bringing a mini Goldendoodle into your home or you’re the new parent of this pint-sized Golden Retriever and Poodle mix, welcome to the pack! 🐾 We’re happy you’re here.

-By the end of this article, you’ll get all the facts on mini Goldendoodles—height, weight, temperament, coat colors, etc.—so you can decide for yourself if mini Doodles are “Golden” for you.
+By the end of this article, you’ll have all the facts on mini Goldendoodles—height, weight, temperament, coat colors, etc.—so you can decide for yourself if they are “Golden” for you.

 So, without further “adoodle” 😉, let’s get started.

 First, to understand the miniature Goldendoodle, we need to take a look at the Goldendoodle’s origin and history.

 Goldendoodles, a hybrid of the Golden Retriever and Poodle breeds, are taking the world by happy-go-lucky storm.

 In fact, according to Rover.com, “Doodle” ownership has doubled since 2016.

 Goldendoodles are one of many types of fluffy, Poodle mixes commonly called “Doodle dogs.”
 These silly sweethearts seem to be gaining popularity due to their reputation for being friendly, low-shedding, and eager-to-please family members.